 What it takes to be a forklift driver

-To be a forklift driver all it takes a certification that is offered from the company.
+To be a forklift driver it takes certification that is offered by the employer.
 Many people who do this work don’t go to college and do it as an employment alternative right out of high school.
 As a result, stereotypes can emerge that people in the warehouse aren’t smart and that’s the reason they are there.

 From my experience, this assumption is far from valid.
 The people I worked aside were very good at their jobs.
 As a new worker for just the summer, it took me time to learn how to use the forklift and complete a wide variety of tasks around the warehouse.
 I quickly came to appreciate how good the regular operators were at their jobs.